jpier2012/jpier2012.github.io/_posts/2019-07-14-snippets_and_shortcuts_for_vscode.markdown

 Ultimately, my impact as a developer comes down to not only my technical skills, but the speed with which I can write code in a production environment.
 When the deadlines are coming in hot, I need to make sure I can deliver quickly and concisely.

 So, how best to ensure you're able to work as quickly as possible without burning out?
-Or worse, making stupid mistakes due to rushing to meet a delivery?
+Or worse, making stupid mistakes while rushing to meet a delivery?

 Recruit your IDE to help!